pdglenchur-glitch/esop_dashboard/README.md

 # ESOP Data Dashboard

-An interactive Tableau dashboard exploring U.S. Employee Stock Ownership Plan (ESOP) statistics — participation, contributions, growth trends, and geographic/industry distribution.
+An interactive Tableau dashboard exploring U.S. Employee Stock Ownership Plan (ESOP) statistics; participation, contributions, growth trends, and geographic/industry distribution.
 Built as a take-home project for a data analytics interview.

 ## About